Data-Driven Knowledge Transfer in Batch $Q^*$ Learning

-The result in Theorem \ref{thm:Q-converge-homo} provides several important insights into the practice of TL for offline RL.
-Firstly, for a given task difference $h_r$, it spells out the necessary numbers of target and source samples to correct the task-difference bias and to fully enjoy the benefit of transfer learning.
-Specifically, for a given $h_r$, the task-difference bias can be dominated by the commonality estimation error if practitioners collect {$n_0 \gtrsim n_{\calK}^2 h_r^2 p^{-2}$ samples for the target task, ignoring the logarithm term.
+The above condition on task discrepancy, $h_r \lesssim p\sqrt{\frac{\log p}{n_0}}$, is mild, since the basis number $p$ is allowed to be as large as $n_{\calK}$, which allows the upper bound of $h_r$ to be of the order $\frac{n_{\calK}\sqrt{\log p}}{\sqrt{n_0}}$.
+Specifically, we provide a data-driven method to choose the number of basis functions $p$ in Section \ref{sec:choose-p}.
+In addition, we note that the conditions for the initial estimators assumed in Theorem \ref{thm:Q-converge-homo} can be easily satisfied in practice without knowing $h_r$, for example, by setting $\hbbeta^{(k)}_0=0$ for all $k$, and the constant $c_{\delta}$ can be chosen by cross-validation. \begin{rmk} The result in Theorem \ref{thm:Q-converge-homo} also provides an insight into the necessary numbers of target and source samples to correct the task-difference bias and to fully enjoy the benefit of transfer learning.
+Specifically, for a fixed $h_r$ that satisfies $h_r \lesssim p\sqrt{\frac{\log p}{n_0}}$, the task-difference bias can be dominated by the commonality estimation error if practitioners collect $n_0 \gtrsim n_{\calK}^2 h_r^2 p^{-2}$ samples for the target task, ignoring the logarithm term.

 This implies an artful tug-of-war between the source and the target tasks when task discrepancy exists: on the one hand, one wishes to have a large size of source data to improve the estimation accuracy of the common component shared by the source and target tasks; on the other hand, one needs to control the relative sample sizes of the source and target data such that the bias induced from the task difference can be corrected with $n_0$ target samples.
-The growth of the required $n_0$ is proportional to $n_{\cK}^2p^{-2}$ for any given $h_r$, which is not restrictive in the sense that the number of $p$ is growing and $n_{\cK}^2 p^{-2}$ can be much smaller than $n_{\cK}$.
-Since we only require $\frac{p \log^2 n_{\calK}}{n_{\calK}}=o(1)$ in Theorem \ref{thm:Q-converge-homo}, the growth of $p$ can be as fast as $n_{\calK}/\log^2n_{\calK}$.
-As a result, with the help of transfer learning, the target RL task with sample size $n_0$ much smaller than $n_{\cK}$ can enjoy the convergence rate of $\sqrt{p/n_{\cK}}$.
+The growth of the required $n_0$ is proportional to $n_{\cK}^2p^{-2}$ for any fixed $h_r$, which is not restrictive in the sense that the number of $p$ is growing and $n_{\cK}^2 p^{-2}$ can be much smaller than $n_{\cK}$, as we only require $\frac{p \log^2 n_{\calK}}{n_{\calK}}=o(1)$ in Theorem \ref{thm:Q-converge-homo}. \end{rmk}